 Bench Outreach services are delivered by a team of full time and part time staff: however the organisation could not function as it does without the commitment and dedication of our volunteers.
 We are funded in the main by grant making trusts but we are also deeply indebted to a growing number of individuals who make regular donations and support our fundraising events.
 We do not have a fundraising team, preferring to develop our funding applications through consultation with our clients, volunteers and staff.

-Our Access to Housing and Treatment (AHT) service is our core activity.
-AHT has helped countless people into housing and rehabilitation over the years – people who have gone on to live full and complete lives and who make invaluable contributions to their communities.
-Complimenting AHT, in 2014 we started our nationally recognised Housing First project, leading the sector in this new approach to helping people trapped in spirals of rough sleeping, prison and living in hostels.
+Our Housing and Benefits Support (HBS) service, formerly Access to Housing and Treatment (AHT), is our core activity.
+HBS has helped countless people into housing and rehabilitation over the years – people who have gone on to live full and complete lives and who make invaluable contributions to their communities.
+Complimenting HBS, in 2014 we started our nationally recognised Housing First project, leading the sector in this new approach to helping people trapped in spirals of rough sleeping, prison and living in hostels.
 Housing First is a unique partnership with the local authority and registered housing providers in Lewisham and enables us to work with some of the most marginalised people in London.
 We also run a small supported accommodation project which offers housing for people who need some help live independently and to return to work.

 Outreach remains at the heart of what we do and since 2005 Bench Outreach has run the Evening Service in partnership with the Bear Church in Deptford.
 On Sunday evenings, staff and volunteers, alongside members of the church, prepare and serve food to up to 50 homeless and vulnerably housed people.
 The evening is an opportunity for people to talk to us about their housing and treatment needs and to receive signposting to appropriate services.
 It has often been the gateway to engaging with people in a non-pressured environment and helping them taking the first steps towards help.